Quadratic Forms and Space-Time Block Codes from Generalized Quaternion and Biquaternion Algebras: Introduction

 Then we shift our attention to fields that are actually used in space-time block coding: number fields and their transcendental extensions.
 Such fields can be embedded into bigger fields that are complete with respect to a discrete valuation, or CDV fields for short.
 For CDV fields the quadratic form theoretic criterion for a (bi-)quaternion algebra to be division can be tested in a finite number of steps by means of Springer's theorem (Section~\ref{sec6}).

 In Sections~\ref{sec7} and \ref{sec8} we give examples of infinite families of non-isomorphic quaternion and biquaternion algebras over suitable fields, exploiting Springer's theorem.
 Together with the matrix representations from Section~\ref{sec5} these are used for the explicit construction of $2\x 2$ and $4\x 4$ STBCs.

-Our codes satisfy the non-vanishing determinant criterion.
+Whereas our $2\x 2$ codes satisfy the non-vanishing determinant (NVD) property, our $4\x 4$ codes do not.
+This is due to the use of transcendental elements.
+As a result they will generally have a poorer performance than codes that do satisfy the NVD property.
+On the other hand they may be useful in the construction of MMSE optimal codes, cf. \cite{RR}.

 In Section~\ref{sec9} we simulate some of the $2\x 2$ codes that we obtain before coming to a conclusion in Section~\ref{sec10}.

 The Appendices contain preliminaries from discrete valuation theory and number theory.